tarsal-co/react-code-challenge/README.md

 Once the application has been vetted as working, your code will be passed around the team for a blind code review.
 After the code review has been completed then the hiring managers will inform you of their decision.

-Thanks it!
+That's it!
 We appreciate your interest in working at Tarsal and for taking the time to perform this coding challenge.